Festival banner

 With House of Annetta

-Boil & Bubble Family Cook-a-longs
+Boil & Bubble Family Cook-alongs

-Friday 19th, 1600 – 1700 (Key stage 1 children)
+Friday 19th, 1545 – 1700

 Teviot Centre, E14 6QD

 Sensory cook-a-long workshops for children and families!
 Boil & Bubble will host three after-school cook along events for children and families to come and make some delicious dishes prepared using surplus produce and things from our community kitchen garden at Bowden Primary.
+For children and families.

 With Boil & Bubble